01 of 10

-If you wish you can fill the back of your printable miniature sleigh with a piece of foam cut to fit, and cover the top of the foam with parcels and toys.
-Or you can make a toy sack and place it in the cargo section of the sleigh.
+If you wish you can fill the back of your printable miniature sleigh with a piece of foam cut to fit and cover the top of the foam with parcels and toys.
+You can make a toy sack and place it in the cargo section of the sleigh.

 Although it is made of card, the sleigh bench should support the weight of one or two dolls house dolls.
 You can use half dolls if you cover the area where their legs should be with a sleigh rug.Continue to 9 of 10 below.

 09 of 10

 Linda York built the Santa sleigh using wood instead of card.
 To make the floor, she used thin birch veneer, which she wet and bent to fit.
 Rather than cut the runners out of wood, she soldered wire and metal strip together and added a matching scrollwork design to the side of the sleigh.
 She used the printable patterns given for the card sleigh to make the body of the sleigh in 1:9 scale so it will work with her model horse collectionContinue to 10 of 10 below.

 Interior of Linda York's Wooden Version of the Santa Sleigh